 He took a teaching job at Highlands School, Ilford in 1910 by which time

 he had already started on an International career that was to lead to 24 caps

 with England's amateurs and had played for Queen's Park Rangers.
 At the time

 Ilford were a renowned amateur team playing, ironically, at Lynn Road, Ilford.

-appearances in the Great Britain & Northern Ireland team as they retained the
+games for the Great Britain & Northern Ireland team as they retained the

 Resisting attempts to persuade him to become professional, he appeared